Policy version: as updated on 7th February 2025.

 You may contact us if you have any enquiries or feedback on our personal data protection policies and procedures, or if you wish to make any request, or complaint via:

-If you would like this policy in another format (for example audio, large print, braille) please contact us (see ‘How to contact us’ above).
+If you would like any other information or assistance please contact us (see ‘How to contact us’ above).